 An attempt is made to perform native composition, but will fall back to a TransformChain as a last resort.
-See composes\with for a description of how the mode of composition is decided.
+See composes_with for a description of how the mode of composition is decided.

-Returnstransform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
-If not, a TransformChain is returned instead.
+Parameterstransform (Transform) - Transform to be applied after self Returnstransform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
+If not, a TransformChain is returned a is permanently altered to be the result of the composition. b is left unchanged.